British Overseas Territories citizen: Rights and privileges

 British Overseas Territories citizens are exempted from obtaining a visa or entry certificate when visiting the United Kingdom for less than six months.
 They are eligible to apply for two-year working holiday visas and do not face annual quotas or sponsorship requirements.
 When travelling in other countries, they may seek British consular protection.
 BOTCs are not considered foreign nationals when residing in the UK and are entitled to certain rights as Commonwealth citizens.
 These include exemption from registration with local police, voting eligibility in UK elections, and the ability to enlist in the British Armed Forces.
-British Overseas Territories citizens are also eligible to serve in non-reserved Civil Service posts, be granted British honours, receive peerages, and sit in the House of Lords.
+British Overseas Territories citizens are also eligible to serve in non-reserved Civil Service posts, be granted British honours, and sit in the House of Lords if granted a life peerage.
 If given indefinite leave to remain (ILR), they are eligible to stand for election to the House of Commons and local government.

 All British Overseas Territories citizens other than those solely connected with Akrotiri and Dhekelia became British citizens on 21 May 2002, and children born on qualified overseas territories to British citizens since that date are both BOTCs and British citizens otherwise than by descent.
 Prior to 2002, only BOTCs from Gibraltar and the Falkland Islands were given unrestricted access to citizenship.
 BOTCs naturalised after that date may also become British citizens by registration at the discretion of the Home Secretary.
 Becoming a British citizen has no effect on BOTC status; BOTCs may also simultaneously be British citizens.